David-Angel-M/knowledge-society-front/README.md

 ## 3. User stories
 ###  3.1 Home
-As a site user, I want to be able to publish or update posts.
+As a site user, I want to be able to log in to the application in order to publish or update posts.

 ###  3.2 Create Post
-As a site user, I want to be able to create a post to publish on the blog.
+As a site user, I want to be able to create a post to publish on the blog

 ###  3.3 Update Post
 As a site user, I want to be able to edit a post and make changes to its fields.

 ###  3.4 Delete Post
+As a site user, I want to be able to delete a post so that it no longer appears on the blog

+###  3.5 Register
-As a site user, I want to be able to delete a post so that it no longer appears on the blog.
+As a site user, I want to be able to delete a post so that it no longer appears on the blog

+###  3.6 Login
+As a As a site register user, I want to be able to log in to the application in order to publish or update posts.

 ## 4. Design Structure
 ### 4.1 Font